August 18 2023

 Besides the numbers, what really matters is the CRUX – the real user experience.
 If a site doesn't deliver consistent and reliable performance to its visitors, perfect LABS scores become irrelevant.
 And over time, the site's reputation may suffer irreparable damage.

 While analytics tools like Google PageSpeed Insight are invaluable, they should never replace a comprehensive and authentic assessment of user experience.
 It's imperative for anyone running a website to look beyond the shining numbers and focus on what really matters: providing a quality browsing experience for all visitors.
-And always remember to be wary of solutions that seem too good to be true; often, they are.
+Page loading speed is only one aspect of user experience, and a good evaluation must also take into account usability, accessibility, coherence of design and ease of navigation.

 Do you have doubts?
 Don't know where to start?
 Contact us!